whitebox-co/walmart-marketplace-api/README.md

 -   They do not provide a [Typescript library](https://github.com/orgs/walmartlabs/repositories?q=&type=&language=typescript&sort=) to access their endpoints
 -   Their [javascript library](https://github.com/walmartlabs/walmart-api) is deprecated.
+-   Existing implementations did not include full walmart REST implementation and did not meet our needs.

 ## How it works